 Free breakfast and lunch for all children ages 1-18

-Spring Lake Park Schools' Nutrition Services Department is excited to announce for the eighth consecutive year we will participate in the U.S. Department of Agriculture (USDA) Summer Food Service Program.
-Breakfast and lunch will be provided at no cost to all children ages 1-18 at Park Terrace Elementary School and is not limited to Spring Lake Park Schools’ students, up to the capacity of the facility.
+Spring Lake Park Schools' Nutrition Services Department is excited to announce for the ninth consecutive year we will participate in the U.S. Department of Agriculture (USDA) Summer Food Service Program.
+Breakfast and lunch will be provided at no cost to all children ages 1-18 at Park Terrace Elementary School and Westwood Intermediate and Middle School.

 For more information, contact Amy Kimmel, Nutrition Services Coordinator, Spring Lake Park Schools, at 763-600-5040 or email@example.com.